ProgrammingPerson/number-recognition-ai/README.md

 # number-recognition-ai
-This an AI model that is capable of recognizing handwritten numbers through its convolutional architecture.
+This an AI model that is (will be) capable of recognizing handwritten expressions and equations through its convolutional architecture and outputting their result.